Solo Travel – Lisbon Travel Guide For The Independent Woman

 An example of Lisbon Street art – photo by Susanne Nilsson from Trelleborg, Sweden, CC BY-SA 2.0, via Wikimedia Commons

-Dine at an “illegal” Chinese restaurant
+3. Dine at an “illegal” Chinese restaurant

 You won’t see many signs giving them away.
 But you’ll be able to find them by the incredible smell.
 And sometimes, you’ll see discreet red lanterns hung above the door.

-Enjoy a night of Fado music in Lisbon
+4. Enjoy a night of Fado music in Lisbon

-Fado is found in certain bars and restaurants late at night, usually starting at eight or nine p.m. but sometimes later.
+Fado is found in certain bars and restaurants late at night, usually starting at eight or nine p.m. and sometimes later.
 It’s sad, beautiful, emotional, and quintessentially Portuguese.
 You could visit Lisbon without seeing fado, but why would you?

 Tasca do Chico in the Bairro Alto neighborhood is one of the most popular places to go.
 However, this busy place may require waiting for a chance to get a table.
 Worry not!
 This neighborhood is known for its nightlife, with a lot of well-known bars and restaurants to explore while you wait.

-If you’d feel more comfortable going with a group in the evening, take your pick of these Fado and Portuguese tapas get-togethers.
-Yum!
-For something more cultural, learn all about Fado with a Fado singer on this guided walking tour.
+If you’d feel more comfortable going with a group in the evening, take your pick of these Fado and Portuguese tapas or foodie get-togethers.

 Entrance to Fado bar

-Solo travel Lisbon: Travel tips
+Solo travel Lisbon travel tips

 Lisbon may be a large city, but its historic center is very walkable.
-It’s easy to get around Lisbon and you’ll get a great workout climbing the steep hills.
+It’s easy to get around Lisbon and you’ll get a great workout climbing the steep hills (although be careful if it’s hot!)
 If you get tired, there is ample public transportation with trams, buses, trains, and funiculars to help you navigate the inclines.
-Better yet, get a Lisbon City Card for 1-3 days, which includes public transportation, some nearby trains, and plenty of Lisbon attractions.

 How safe is solo travel to Lisbon for solo travelers?